- Advisors can help fill gaps in your team in specific areas like hiring, regulatory affairs, or industry knowledge and experience.

 How much time a founder should expect from an advisor will also vary, but 12 to 15 hours a quarter is a good rule of thumb.
 Access is vital when an entrepreneur needs questions answered fast.
 “The advisor should be available for a quick call or a quick idea bounce,” says Szymanski.
 “That happens quite a bit for me — a founder may give me a call on their way to a meeting and talk through their strategy and get some talking points.”

-Giving advisors equity without giving away the store
+Compensating advisors with equity without giving away the store

 One of the most important parts of any advisory agreement — and one that will affect the future of your company — is the compensation component.
 It can be tricky, as you’re essentially awarding a piece of your startup to an advisor who has yet to prove his or her value.
 “You can’t always tell who will have enough time and not be a flake and work for the company in return for the potential equity they get,” says Szymanski.